jennaramdenee/bank-challenge/README.md

 I want to be able to withdraw money

 As a user,
-So that I can understand how much money I have left in my account I want to be able to see my balance
+So that I can understand my recent transactions
+I want to be able to print my statement

 As a user,
 So that I can see my recent transactions
-I want to be able to see dates at which deposits were made
+I want to be able to see dates at which deposits were made on my statement

 As a user,
 So that I can see my recent transactions
-I want to be able to see dates at which withdrawals were made
+I want to be able to see dates at which withdrawals were made on my statement

 As a user,
 So that I can differentiate between deposits and withdrawals